SA National Treasury FAQs

 What is the two-pot retirement system?

 The two-pot system is a reform that allows you to make partial withdrawals from your retirement savings before you retire, while preserving a portion of your retirement savings that can only be accessed when you retire.
+This means members need not resign to access part of their retirement benefit if they are in financial distress.

 How does it work?